“So, what is the secret to a long, happy marriage?”

 For the first time in my life, I am the receiver of the very question I’ve asked countless couples over the years.

 My wife and I are sitting in a small restaurant in the hills of central Texas.
-Sharing a table with strangers is normal in this small town — of which we are doing with a young couple.
+Sharing a table with strangers, as we are doing with a young couple, is normal in this small town.
 They are, the young girl mentions, celebrating their first anniversary.

 “So,” she asks again, “really.
 We want to know.”